-In the assumption of flat surface brightness within 3 arcsec, the total background in the source region $B_S$ is obtained by simply scaling geometrically the number of counts observed in the outer annulus, therefore $B_S\equiv 0.213\times B$, where $B$ is the total, exposure corrected number of counts in the annulus, and $0.213$ is the fixed geometrical scaling factor.\footnote{Clearly, the presence of other unresolved sources in this region, would imply the removal of part of the annulus, and therefore a different scaling factor.
-However, we found none.} We define a source signal simply as $S=CTS_S-0.213\times B$, where $CTS_S$ is the total, exposure-corrected number of counts found in the images in the inner 1.2 arcsec.
+Under the assumption of flat surface brightness within 3 arcsec, the total background in the source region $B_S$ is obtained by geometrically scaling the number of counts observed in the outer annulus, therefore $B_S\equiv 0.213\times B$, where $B$ is the total exposure-corrected number of counts in the annulus, and $0.213$ is the fixed geometrical scaling factor.\footnote{Clearly, the presence of other unresolved sources in this region, would imply the removal of part of the annulus, and therefore a different scaling factor.
+However, we found none.} We define a source signal simply as $S=CTS_S-0.213\times B$, where $CTS_S$ is the total exposure-corrected number of counts found in the images in the inner 1.2 arcsec.
 The source signal is computed in the soft (0.5-2 keV) and hard (2-7 keV) bands.
-The statistical noise is computed as $N_{stat}\equiv \sqrt{CTS_S+B_S}$, and it does not include additional components associated to intrinsic fluctuations in the ICM surface brightness.
+The statistical noise is computed as $N_{stat}\equiv \sqrt{CTS_S+B_S}$, and it does not include additional components associated with intrinsic fluctuations in the ICM surface brightness.